thomasp85/tweenr/cran-comments.md

-This is a small hotfix release fixing a bug in the latest internal rewrite
+This is a small patch release with various fixes

 ## revdepcheck results